-SimActive has recently added Lidar to its point cloud processing solution and launched a new training programme for unmanned aerial vehicle (UAV or 'drone') mapping.
+Why has SimActive recently added Lidar to its point cloud processing solution and launched a new training programme for unmanned aerial vehicle (UAV or 'drone') mapping?
 'GIM International' touched base with Philippe Simard, president of the Canada-based company to find out more.
 Besides Lidar and UAV mapping, this Q&A also zooms in on artificial intelligence (AI) and machine learning and envisions the advances in photogrammetry we may expect in the coming years.
 We also took the opportunity to ask him how the coronavirus outbreak is affecting business.

 How is the coronavirus outbreak impacting your business?